-CARDIAC-RESPIRATORY AREA
+CARDIO-RESPIRATORY AREA

-• Monitoring and support of respiratory functions
+• Monitoring and support of respiratory function

-• Monitoring and support of hemodynamic functions
+• Monitoring and support of hemodynamic function

 SPECIALIST AREA

-• Monitoring and support of metabolic functions
+• Monitoring and support of metabolic function

-• Monitoring and support of renal functions
+• Monitoring and support of renal function

 LAW AND RESEARCH